cloud-gov/federalist.18f.gov/pages/how-federalist-works/included-with-federalist.md

 ### Not included with Federalist

-* A fully featured CMS.
-Federalist is not Wordpress, Drupal or one of their competitors (see a list of government-used CMS's [here](https://www.digitalgov.gov/resources/content-management-systems-used-by-government-agencies/)).
+* A fully featured content management system (CMS).
+Federalist is not Wordpress, Drupal, or one of their competitors (see a list of government-used CMS's [here](https://www.digitalgov.gov/resources/content-management-systems-used-by-government-agencies/)).
 This means that we have fewer features but also a smaller security profile.